Public Order Act 2023

 Overview

-The Public Order Bill, as amended after disagreements between the House of Commons and the House of Lords, primarily focuses on refining police stop and search powers.
-The Lords initially sought to remove these powers entirely, but the Commons disagreed and the final version includes amendments to increase transparency and accountability in their use.
+The Public Order Bill, as amended, primarily concerns police stop and search powers.
+The House of Lords attempted to remove these powers, but the House of Commons disagreed, leading to a compromise that introduces greater transparency and accountability regarding their use.

 Description